youngyojun/youngyojun.github.io/_posts/2025-11-22-2025-icpc-seoul-finals-solutions.md

 Sort the child subtrees of $v$ in decreasing order of size and place them alternately to the left and right around $v$; this minimizes $D_v$.

 For the root, a slightly different expression is used for the objective, but the same placement strategy is optimal.
-The overall time complexity is $\mathcal{O}(n)$.
+The overall time complexity is $O(n)$.